Work is play and play is work

 There is no evidence to demonstrate that homework benefits students below high school age.

 Parents would rather their children spend time after school playing outside, going to soccer practice, making cookies, inventing comic book heroes, reading, decompressing, or just spending quality time with their family.
 For parents who are nervous that their children might be falling behind without homework, we point to the results of Finnish students – who receive no homework – and their consistent academic outscoring of even the highest-performing nations whose students complete hours of homework each night.

 Leading the trend in a better way to assess learning.

 Many school districts in BC have already moved away from grading and tests as part of a growing belief among educators that letter grades don’t capture the competencies and characteristics that students need to succeed in work and lead fulfilling lives.
 We have been leading this movement for over 20 years.
-With our small class sizes, our educators are able to assess students one-on-one throughout the year, give ongoing feedback and adjust each child's individual program to meet their needs in terms of time, complexity or concept mastery.
+With our high educator to student ratio, our educators are able to assess students one-on-one throughout the year, give ongoing feedback and adjust each child's individual program to meet their needs in terms of time, complexity or concept mastery.
 Our world has moved beyond simply memorizing facts and taking tests, and needs young adults who have the creative capacity, skills and tenacity to solve challenging puzzles.